 In a transportationally-challenged situation, the owner must find reliable mechanics that won't overcharge for their services.
 A minimum of three estimates should be obtained before deciding on the next course of action.
 When possible, make temporary transportation arrangements until the cost of repairs can be determined, to resist the impulse of accepting the first quote.
 Often, insurance policies and auto club memberships include a rental car rider for a specified number of days, depending on the circumstances.

 The exception to this scenario is when the life expectancy of an automobile comes under scrutiny.
 Perhaps the repair estimates have all proclaimed a list of problems that require two or more pages to itemize and a mechanic to interpret each line item.
 In this situation, determine the overall value of vehicle, after repairs are completed, utilizing TMV tools, and do the math.
-Depending on the year and condition of the car, it may be wise to repair and replace it with a newer model, or perhaps sell it for the used parts that still hold value in that market.
+Depending on year and condition, it may be wise to repair and replace it with a newer model, or perhaps sell it for the used parts that still hold value in that market.

-On-Line Adventure: Over the past decade, automobile-purchasing websites have almost tripled, with their own slice of pie carved from mouse clicks and search engine optimizers (SEO).
+Over the past decade, automobile-purchasing websites have almost tripled, with their own slice of pie carved from mouse clicks.

 One website stands apart, demonstrating true marketing genius behind their free buying and selling service, very similar to a sponsored swap meet.
 Their fingers aren't directly in the individual buyer or seller's wallet, nor do they require membership to access their database.
 Autotrader.com gets to the business at hand rather quickly, with the necessary links on the front page.